robagar/jetson-tello/docs/examples.rst

 Face and object detection
 -------------------------

-As above, but also detecting objects in view at the same time.
+As face detection above, but also detecting objects in view at the same time.

 .. literalinclude:: ../examples/face_and_object_detection.py
    :language: python

 Example output::

     faces:
     <detectNet.Detection object>
        -- ClassID: 0